-Planning a camping trip this summer?
+Wondering where to camp in Ontario this summer?
 Ontario is a playground for outdoor lovers.
-With an area larger than both France and Spain combined and one-fifth of the world’s fresh water, it’s no wonder there are so many awesome places to camp in Ontario.
+With 330 provincial parks, and five national parks spanning an area larger than both France and Spain combined, and one-fifth of the world’s freshwater, it’s no wonder there are so many awesome places to camp in Ontario.

 Sure you could just Google “campgrounds in Ontario”, but we break down what’s great about each destination and why you should go camping there from our first-hand experiences.

-So, dust off your tent, air out your thermareast. and load the bikes, because we are about to share the best places to camp in Ontario, Canada.
+So, dust off your tent, air out your Thermarest. and load the bikes, because we are about to share the best Ontario parks for camping Canada.

 1. Algonquin Provincial Park

-Algonquin Park is probably the most popular spot for backcountry camping in Ontario.
+Algonquin Provincial Park is probably the most popular spot for backcountry campsites in Ontario.
 It is the ultimate canoe route where you can easily go into the backcountry while paddling through pristine lakes and rivers.

 - Places like Algonquin Outfitters rents canoes and camp gear.